Feasibility of Modeling Orthogonal Frequency-Division Multiplexing Communication Signals with Unsupervised Generative Adversarial Networks: Experiments

 \subsection{Modulation-Order Experiment}

-The goal of the modulation-order experiment is to assess how STFT-GAN performs with different QAM modulation orders, which are dynamically adjusted in LTE and \acp{WLAN} to adapt the data transmission rate to the propagation channel \cite{3GPP-PHY,IEEE-WLAN}.
-We consider modulation orders of $M=4$, $16$, $32$, and $64$, respectively.
-In all cases, the OFDM symbol length is set to $128$, the allocation size is medium, and the target EVM is -25\,dB.
+The goal of the modulation-order experiment was to assess how \ac{STFT-GAN} performed with different QAM modulation orders, which are dynamically adjusted in LTE and \acp{WLAN} to adapt the data transmission rate to the propagation channel \cite{3GPP-PHY,IEEE-WLAN}.
+We considered modulation orders of $M=4$, $16$, $32$, and $64$, respectively.
+In all cases, the OFDM symbol length was set to $128$, the allocation size was medium, and the target \ac{EVM} was $-$25\,dB.

 Figure~\ref{fig:modulation_order_results} shows constellation diagrams for the four modulation orders.
-Performance worsens with increasing modulation order, with the constellation not clearly recovered for $M=32$ and $M=64$.
+Performance worsened with increasing modulation order, with the constellation not clearly recovered for $M=32$ and $M=64$.
 This result is expected, since increasing the modulation order both increases the total number of symbols and decreases the distance between symbols in I/Q space.
-For all cases, the PSD distances ranged between $0.05$ and $0.075$, and the EVM values for all cases were between -17~dB and -14.5~dB, both of which were consistent with the findings in the data complexity experiment.
+For all cases, the PSD distances ranged between $0.05$ and $0.075$, and the \ac{EVM} values for all cases were between $-$17~dB and $-$14.5~dB, both of which were consistent with the findings in the data complexity experiment.